SEMICeu/Semantic-Mappings/README.md

 The mappings defined:
  * are 1:1 with the closest classes and properties with other specification
  * have direction from SEMIC data specifications to other specifications
- * make uses of RDFS (subClassOf/subPropertyOf) and OWL (equivalentClass/equivalentProperty) axioms
+ * make uses of RDFS (subClassOf/subPropertyOf) and OWL (equivalentClass/equivalentProperty) relations

 In this way direct mapping relations could be extracted and used to perform automatic convertions (e.g. via SPARQL queries) from SEMIC data specification to other specifications.
+In addition, RDFS and OWL relations could be used by graph databases/reasoners to generate new inferred triples.